On the particular online co-working needs of mathematicians.

-samjshah does a high school match teaching roundup.
+samjshah does a high school mathematics teaching roundup.

 For bad internet

-Richard Wong suggests how to record things for the bandwidthistically challenged which realistically includes many students and some teachers..
-Teaching in the Time of Coronavirus, Part I, noting the importance of:
+Richard Wong suggests how to record things for the bandwidthistically challenged, which realistically includes many students and some teachers.
+Teaching in the Time of Coronavirus, Part I, notes the importance of managing this by

 - posting your lecture notes online